blockchainapis/docs/docs/tutorial/getting-started/getting-started.md

 # We need to create an async function, because we can't do async calls in main Python thread.
 async def get_price():
-    # We instanciate the Blockchain APIs instance using Python
+    # We instantiate the Blockchain APIs instance using Python
     # async with feature, this way we are sure that the API instance
     # is closed at the end
     async with BlockchainAPIs() as blockchain_apis: